 Now you know that editing an essay includes numerous activities for you.
 As an author, you need to improve the content in general, correct the paper structure, find weaknesses, substitute these parts with stronger arguments, etc. Even if you understand the revision goal, you may still be unavailable to make this work properly.

 First of all, you should prepare yourself to edit your essay.
 Please understand that by deleting sentences, you make the whole paper better.
 It is an essential idea because most students can’t delete a word they have written before because they believe it’s a good one and has taken your time.

-Second of all, you need to have efficient tools to revise papers.
+Second of all, you need to have efficient tools to revise and edit papers.
 The following tricks are advised by experts who work on editing essays on a regular basis.
 So use these tips to improve every paragraph in your paper.

-Take a Took at the Essay Structure
+1. Take a Look at the Essay Structure

 This is the first thing your professor sees.
 Your paper must include a catchy introduction, a comprehensive body, and a brief conclusion.
 Make sure all these parts are used and followed by transition sentences.